UpenTech/ExamPaper_MCQ_Project/README.md

 with each entry to the loop and answers are stored in a seperate file - `Answers.txt`.
 The files are created if it's not already there.

+# Installation
+---

+Clone this repository or download the zip file.
+And simply, run the codeFile.py.
+It then creates two new files as mentioned above.
+You'll know which one is which.

 > This code can be useful for teachers looking for randomizing a MCQ class test.

 > Yup, I do share your view regarding this being a naive approach for this and I should've worked with less variables,